top of page

 Blue_wave.png

-We have created a calm, safe space for dogs to receive the best and latest physiotherapeutic treatment and care.
 We approach all patients as individuals throughout their time with us at the Wobbly Dog Referrals clinic, truly striving for successful treatment no matter the injury or condition.
-Both Hayley and Lynne hold the highest form of Veterinary Physiotherapy qualifications and therefore can offer all of the following therapeutic modalities during a session;

 We can treat and manage a wide range of orthopaedic and neurological conditions that your dog may suffer from, including post-operative care, arthritic patients, muscle/ligament injuries, bone breaks and more.